The change-making problem for six coin values and beyond: Orderly coin systems with coin values

 And for (3)--(6), we compute:

-In all cases, $v$ falls between consecutive coin values, we conclude that $f_3$ (respectively, $f_j$) is a coin value in the greedy solution for $v$.
-This is a contradiction because on one hand $v$ was the minimum counterexample (and as such, the optimal solutions for $v$ use different coin values from the greedy solution), but then on the other hand, we showed that a coin in an optimal solution for $v$ is also in the greedy solution.
-Hence there is not a minimal counterexample.
+Hence in all cases, $v$ falls {\em between} consecutive coin values.
+In cases (1) and (2), we conclude that $f_3$ is a coin value in the greedy solution for $v$.
+This is a contradiction because on one hand $v$ was the minimum counterexample (and as such, the optimal solutions for $v$ use different coin values from the greedy solution).
+But then on the other hand, $f_3$ is present both in an optimal solution for $v$ and also in the greedy solution.
+Similarly, for cases (3), (4), (5), and (6), we conclude that $f_j$ is a coin value in both the greedy solution for $v$ and an optimal solution for $v$, which is a contradiction.
+Hence none of these values are minimal counterexamples.
 Therefore the coin system $\mathcal{F}$ is orderly. \end{proof}